ARM-software/ML-examples/armnn-mnist/README.md

 # Arm NN MNIST
-Use Arm NN to deploy a Tensorflow MNIST network on an Arm Cortex-A CPU or Arm Mali GPU.
+Use Arm NN to deploy a Tensorflow or Caffe MNIST network on an Arm Cortex-A CPU or Arm Mali GPU.

 ## Getting started

 This is the example code used in Arm's [Deploying a TensorFlow MNIST model on Arm NN](https://developer.arm.com/technologies/machine-learning-on-arm/developer-material/how-to-guides/) tutorial - a more detailed description can be found there.

+Two applications are included:

+* mnist.cpp, which reads from a TensorFlow model.
+* mnist_caffe.cpp, which reads from a Caffe model.

 ## Dependencies